 Setting a New Path in the Maryland Home Remodeling Space

-Soon after, everything was making perfect sense to me.
-I was helping Maryland homeowners solve their home comfort issues.
-BGE and Pepco customers were signing up for the work through the Home Performance rebate program and the results were very good.
+These days, I have earned all of my licenses and I help Maryland homeowners solve their home comfort issues and lower their bills.
+BGE and Pepco customers are signing up for the work through the Home Performance rebate program and the results are very good.

 Why Should You Get Your BGE or Pepco Energy Audit with Me?

-For example, in addition to superb energy audit experience and reporting package you can also expect:
+In addition to superb energy audit experience and detailed reporting package I also offer the following:

 BGE Approved Energy Contractor